Breast Cancer: A Common Cancer That’s Highly Treatable and Curable

 A breast cancer diagnosis is usually a shock, overwhelming the individual as well as her family and support system.
 The news brings with it significant disruption and transition in the lives of these people, not to mention anxiety, confusion and even hopelessness.
 Which is why the choice of cancer care provider is so vitally important.

-At Alpha Med Cancer Center, we treat breast cancer using today’s most advanced treatment modalities and protocols.
+At Alpha Med Physicians Group, we treat breast cancer using today’s most advanced treatment modalities and protocols.
 But in addition to this full-spectrum care, we’re also compassionate people committed to the highest levels of service, individualized treatment and patient advocacy and guidance.
 We’ll do whatever we’re able to do to restore hope, eliminate confusion, reduce anxiety and ensure optimal treatment outcomes, because we’re behind you in your fight.

 For more information, or to schedule an appointment for breast cancer surgery in Tinley Park, Homewood, Palos Heights and the greater Chicago area, call 708-928-5040.
 You can also request an appointment using our easy online form on this page.